I14Y-ch/import_dataService/README.md

-# Import a dataService using swagger.json on I14Y
+# Import a dataService using an OpenAPI swagger specification (in json format)

 This project provides two Python scripts to manage DataService metadata on I14Y:
 - `import_dataService.py`: Posts a new DataService using metadata from a Swagger/OpenAPI JSON file.